 Genre: Crime, Drama

 Based on the true story of the murder of a 13-year-old girl named Yara and the prosecutor tasked with bringing her killer to justice.
-While not universally beloved – some reviewers found it too dry – fans of true crime and Law & Order will enjoy this well-paced crime thriller about a woman doing her best to find a murderer and make a case based on limited evidence.
+While not universally beloved – some reviewers found it too dry – fans of true crime drama series, Law & Order will enjoy this well-paced crime thriller about a woman doing her best to find a murderer and make a case based on limited evidence.

 Genre: Sports Documentary